-- 5.22 Achieving the correct functional relationships between hospital departments is critical to building efficiency. - 5.23 Adjacency proposals and functional stacking diagrams have been developed to confirm the preferred relationships within both single and dual site options based upon the Acute Service Plans being developed jointly between Gleeds Health Planners and HSSD lead officers.
-These have been used to inform the architectural development of site proposals.
-Phasing diagrams have also been developed to show potential stage development and bed number availability.
-Stacking and Massing Proposals are provided in Appendices 10 and 11 respectively, Phasing diagrams are provided in Appendix 14.
+- 5.22 Achieving the correct functional relationships between hospital departments is critical to building efficiency and, in turn, to effective operational performance. - 5.23 Adjacency proposals and functional stacking diagrams have been developed to confirm the preferred relationships within both single and dual site options based upon the Acute Service Plans being developed jointly between Gleeds Health Planners and HSSD lead officers.
+These have been used to inform the architectural development of site proposals. - 5.24 Phasing diagrams have also been developed to show potential stage development and bed number availability in options where this is relevant.
+Stacking and Massing Proposals are provided in Appendices 10 and 11 respectively and Phasing diagrams are provided in Appendix 14.